This is the Software Development archive that covers a lot of material concerning the art and science of developing computer software.

 Free spins for everyone!
 Whooo!
 The game is in debug mode so the number of free spins you get at the beginning is set to maximum.
 Normally the free spins would accrue over time as you play the game.

 I was asked by a contact of mine on LinkedIn today whether I could recommend a recruitment company that can source software developers.
 CyberCoders have got to be the most useless, spam filled recruiting company out there.
-A company or job seeker that uses them must be fools Hi Justin, is there any… Thirsting to read the rest of “6 ways to find software developers?”
-Click this link!
+A company or job seeker that uses them must be fools Hi Justin, is there any… Continue reading the remainder of the post

 I am currently working on an iOS game, developed in Unity, for release around the end of January on the iOS app store. iPhone 4 and iPhone 5 is the initial release target, and then an enhanced version for iPad and then on to Android.
-I thought I would show off the early beta release… Continue reading the remainder of the post
+I thought I would show off the early beta release… Craving to read the remainder of “Lucky Ace Slots – My next iOS game?”
+Use this link!

 I believe strongly in supporting the products I make and sell.
 Strong support is a revenue generating feature as far as I am concerned, either through support licenses or because people, and developers and managers especially, will perceive good support as a value add to any product they use.
-But I don’t offer support on… Continue reading the rest of this post
+But I don’t offer support on… Craving to read the rest of “Why I don’t support my OpenSource projects?”
+Click the link!

 Just some super simple game prototypes I put together for helping people out on the Unity forums.
 Snowboarding Demo The Core Video Poker Word Search Zombies Zombie Zeppelin Defense